wingkitlee0/ray-zerocopy/docs/api_reference/model_wrappers.md

 - `pipeline` - PyTorch model or pipeline

 **Returns:**
-- `ModelWrapper` instance ready for immediate use
+- A converted model or pipeline

 ### load